mpratt/Embera/README.md

     if ($embera->hasErrors())
         echo $embera->getLastError();

-    // Or you can get an array with all the errors print_r($embera->getErrors());
+    // Or you can inspect all the errors print_r($embera->getErrors());
 ```